rayyan17/Introduction-To-Tensor-Flow/README.md

     ```

 ## Run your Notebook
-Run you Notebook using the
+Run you Notebook using the following command:

     ```bash
     jupyter notebook NOTEBOOK_NAME